hafnium49/modern_robotics_capstone_project/README.md

 # Modern Robotics Capstone Project

-A comprehensive kinematic simulator and control system for the youBot mobile manipulator, implementing the complete Modern Robotics capstone project pipeline.
-This repository provides a full-stack robotics solution including forward kinematics simulation, trajectory generation, and advanced feedback control.
+A comprehensive kinematic simulator and control system for the youBot mobile manipulator, implementing the complete Modern Robotics capstone project pipeline with enhanced features.
+This repository provides a full-stack robotics solution including forward kinematics simulation, trajectory generation, advanced feedback control, and implementation of "Other Things to Try" scenarios.

 ## Overview

-This project implements a complete robotics control pipeline for the KUKA youBot mobile manipulator, covering three major milestones:
+This project implements a complete robotics control pipeline for the KUKA youBot mobile manipulator, covering four major milestones:

 - **Milestone 1**: Kinematic simulator with SE(3) chassis dynamics and joint integration
 - **Milestone 2**: Eight-segment trajectory generator for pick-and-place operations
 - **Milestone 3**: Feed-forward + PI task-space control with comprehensive visualization
+- **Milestone 4**: Software integration with multiple control scenarios and advanced features

 ## Key Features